Tom Latham (cricketer): Domestic cricket career

 Latham has appeared in all formats of the game for Canterbury.
 He spent the 2013 English summer playing in north-east England again, playing for South Shields in the North East Premier League and Scotland in the 2013 Yorkshire Bank 40 competition, the major English List A competition in 2013, as well as making two further appearances for Durham's second XI.
 He was selected for the touring New Zealand Test squad during the summer and for the T20 squad, playing in both T20 internationals on the tour.

 Kent signed Latham as an overseas player for the 2016 English season.
 He made his County Championship debut against Glamorgan at Canterbury in May, scoring half-centuries in both innings, the first Kent batsman in history to do so on debut.
 After playing in all three formats of the game for the county, Latham left Kent in mid-July to join the New Zealand team in Zimbabwe.

 In 2017 Latham signed as an overseas player with Durham for the second half of the 2017 English cricket season.
+In 2023, he signed for Surrey, making his debut against Kent at Canterbury.

+In November 2024, he signed for Warwickshire County Cricket Club for the 2025 season.
+After missing the start of the season due to a broken finger, Latham made a century on his Warwickshire debut against Surrey at Edgbaston in May 2025.